 What Is A Jamaican Patty?

 If you’ve never tried a Jamaican patty before, then you’re really in for a treat!
-Patties are a type of fast food in Jamaica and you can almost certainly get them in any UK Jamaican takeaway shop.
+Caribbean patties are a type of fast food in Jamaica, and you can almost certainly get them in any UK Jamaican takeaway shop.

 It’s a golden buttery flaky pastry that’s filled with a tasty and spicy filling.